raghavrajmittal/helpful/kaggle.md

 import pandas as pd
 import json

-# Change settings so variable value is printed even if its not on the last line of the cell
+# Useful hack so variable value is printed even if its not on the last line of the cell
 from IPython.core.interactiveshell import InteractiveShell InteractiveShell.ast_node_interactivity = "all"
 ```